How Therapists Use AI and ChatGPT to Tackle Admin Work

 If you’re wondering how ChatGPT can assist you at work as a mental health practitioner, we’ll go over some ways ChatGPT can be utilized to tackle administrative work.
 We’ll also examine some of ChatGPT’s potential drawbacks and how clinicians can overcome them.

-ChatGPT is an AI chatbot that was launched in November 2022.
-It is built on OpenAI’s GPT-3 (Generative Pre-trained Transformer 3) family of large language models, which is one of the largest, most powerful language processing AI models.
+It’s built on OpenAI’s GPT-3 (Generative Pre-trained Transformer 3) family of large language models, which is one of the largest, most powerful language processing AI models.
 ChatGPT is currently free to use, with a Plus version offered for $20 per month.

 The generative learning technology behind ChatGPT is based on deep learning algorithms, which means that it can learn from its interactions and improve its responses over time.
 This makes it an ideal tool for automating repetitive administrative tasks that mental health professionals often perform, such as scheduling appointments, answering common questions, sending appointment reminders, and more.

-Benefits of Using ChatGPT in Mental Health
+Benefits of using ChatGPT in mental health

 Mental health professionals have reported positive experiences using ChatGPT, including the following:

-• Improved Productivity and Reduced Costs.
 With its ability to generate human-like text, ChatGPT can improve productivity while reducing costs for mental health professionals who can save on staffing or outsourcing.

-• Time-Saving and Increased Efficiency.
 ChatGPT’s ability to provide instant support and information can help practitioners complete tasks even more efficiently, freeing up time for more value-adding activities.

-• Improved Accuracy and Decision-Making.
 Mental health professionals can use ChatGPT to make evidence-based diagnoses and clinical decisions to inform their practice.

-• Improved Client Experience and Outcomes.
 ChatGPT’s integration with chatbots, virtual assistants, and customer service platforms allows for prompt and customized assistance to clients, reducing wait times and improving satisfaction levels.
 This, combined with the extra time afforded for client care because of ChatGPT, and improved accuracy and decision-making, lends to improved overall client outcomes.

 ChatGPT can assist with writing and documentation, including drafting letters and other documents that require little editing.

-Matthew Hitchcock, MD, a family doctor in Chattanooga, Tennessee, told the New York Times in June 2023 that he is using AI to help create medical notes for treatment plans and billing.
+Matthew Hitchcock, MD, a family doctor in Chattanooga, Tennessee, told the New York Times in 2023 that he is using AI to help create medical notes for treatment plans and billing.

 These letters used to take Hitchcock two hours to complete on his own.
 However, with AI, the notes require little editing and now take only twenty minutes on average.